zhqduan/HUPAN-1/README.md

     `git clone git@github.com:SJTU-CGM/HUPAN.git`

- - Alternatively, you also could obtain the toolbox in the [HUPAN][4] website;

- - Please uncompress the HUPAN toolbox package:
+ - Alternatively, you also could obtain the toolbox in the [HUPAN][4] website and uncompress the HUPAN toolbox package:

     `tar zxvf HUPAN-v**.tar.gz`